École spéciale militaire de Saint-Cyr: Uniform

-Cadets of Saint-Cyr wear in full dress (grand uniforme ou grand U) a special uniform, derived from the 1845 Regulations Infantry Officer Dress.
+Cadets of Saint-Cyr wear in full dress (grand uniforme or GU) a special uniform, derived from the 1845 Regulations Infantry Officer Dress.
 This dress incorporates a dark-blue tunic, red trousers (red skirts for female cadets) and a shako with red and white plumes.
 Tunic facings and trouser stripes are light blue, as is the képi worn on less formal occasions.
 Red fringed epaulettes are worn by cadets and yellow by cadet-officers.
 This traditional uniform was worn by both cadets and instructors at Saint-Cyr from 1845 until 1914 and then again from 1930 until 1939.
 After World War II it was again adopted in 1949.

 The shako plumes are nicknamed Casoars (cassowaries), because they were first adopted in 1855 at the time of this colorful bird's first appearance in the Paris Zoo.
 While the plumes were not at first welcomed by the cadets, they have become a symbol of Saint-Cyr.
 The Saint-Cyr cadets of the class of 1913–14, graduating ahead of time with the outbreak of World War I, reportedly vowed to lead their platoons in battle wearing the casoar on their service kepis.

 Ceremonies

 The various steps of the cadets' formation are celebrated in various ceremonies, all performed during nighttime.
 At the beginning of the first year, after boot camp, the cadets are welcomed with shakos granted to them by the third-year cadets.
-This is called the petit soir or "small night".
-At the end of the first year, the cadets are presented with the Casoar (the red and white plumes on their shakos) and with their officer's sword.
+This is called the petit soir or "small night" and is the formal recognition of the first yearers' acceptance into the Corps of Cadets.
+At the end of the first year, the cadets are presented with the Casoar (the red and white plumes on their shakos) and with their officers' uniform swords.
 This is the grand soir or "big night".
 At the end of the second year, cadets are officially commissioned second lieutenants.
-This is celebrated in the "baptism" (baptême) of the class, a ceremony in which every cadet receive the accolade from a senior officer.
+This is celebrated in the "baptism" (baptême) of the class, a ceremony in which every cadet receives the accolade from a senior officer and the historical gold coloured dress uniform epaulettes of second lieutenants of their chosen specialty branches.
 At the end of the third and final year, the cadets are promoted to the rank of lieutenant and receive their new insignia in a ceremony called the "triumph" (triomphe).
-This ceremony is also the time of solemn proclamation of the class name.
+This ceremony is also the time of solemn proclamation of the class name and is the last time the graduates wear the traditional dress uniform of the Corps of Cadets as they march out of the school's grounds one final time.